evil-xi/evil-xi.github.io/index.md

 russia dictactor also make a statement on america football can not be played in russia

-maybe russia dictactor donot have so much trust in xi jin ping
+maybe russia dictactor donot have so much trust in xi jin ping,but have good relationship with xi jin ping's daughter

 because of 2